-A taxpayer may designate a tax professional as their agent through a power of attorney.
+A taxpayer may designate another person, such as a tax professional, an attorney, a family member, or friend, as the taxpayer's agent through a power of attorney.
 This authorizes the agent to prepare and file a tax return on the taxpayer’s behalf and represent the taxpayer before the Vermont Department of Taxes.

 The power of attorney does not have to be tax-specific.
 A copy of the power of attorney must be submitted with the tax return.